 Tip 1: Find your pigeon hole

 Your pigeon hole is your personal college mail box (all students have one, even if they are living out of college).
-The pigeonholes are located on the ground floor corridor of Queens Wing.
+The pigeonholes are located on the ground floor corridor of Queens Wing (image on the left).
 When you arrive it will contain a copy of the MCR brochure containing useful information for new students, along with other publicity and university correspondence, such as your matriculation tickets.
 During term, post will be placed into your pigeonhole, but if it’s a package/parcel, it’ll be kept at the Porters’ Lodge and a green or yellow slip will be placed in your pigeonhole instead.
 This is to keep the package safe!

 Tip 2: Visit the common room